Building Blocks for Sustainable Communities

-Building Blocks for Sustainable Communities provides quick, targeted technical assistance to selected local and/or tribal governments using a variety of tools that have demonstrated results and widespread application.
+Building Blocks for Sustainable Communities provides quick, targeted technical assistance to selected communities using a variety of tools that have demonstrated results and widespread application.
 The purpose of delivering these tools is to stimulate a discussion about growth and development and strengthen local capacity to implement sustainable approaches.

 A tool includes:

-- An agenda, presentations, or exercises that help facilitate discussion around a series of inputs and outputs.
+- An agenda, presentations, and exercises that help facilitate discussion around a given topic.

-- Data or information from the community that can be analyzed, resulting in potential next steps for policy change.
+- Data or information from the community that can be analyzed, helping to drive a conversation.